Telemetry

 Check Access Point Radios

-In the Network >> Wireless view of your rXg, scroll down to the Access Point Radios Scaffold and see if there are new ones:
+In the Network >> Wireless view of the rXg, scroll down to the Access Point Radios Scaffold and see if there are new WAPs:

-Check Subscription in vSZ
+Check Subscription in vSZ WLAN Controller (local or remote)

 Another good place to check is in the vSZ itself.
 In Administration >> NB Streaming